 7. Outstanding Comic: A comic nominated in this category should represent what the Juror feels is the best marriage of both art and story in a single issue of a comic.

 8. Outstanding Minicomic: This category includes both one-shots and series.
-Minicomics are best defined as comics that are not “professionally” published.
-Minicomics are usually printed at the local copy store, hand stapled, and predominantly self-distributed.
-Minicomics are typically not solicited through major distributors.
+Minicomics are predominantly self-distributed and typically not solicited through major distributors.

 9. Outstanding Online Comic: This category is for web based comics.
 A nominee in this category can be an individual comic, continuing storyline comic or strips.
 For a work to be eligible in this category it must be published on the web prior to appearing in print format.
-Nominated sites must also adhere to the same publishing timeline as the categories for print material (excluding the Outstanding Debut Comic category).
+Nominated sites must also adhere to the same publishing timeline as the categories for print material.

 Award recipients will be announced at a ceremony on Saturday evening at 9:30 p.m..
 The Ignatz Awards ceremony is open to the public, with a reception to follow.
 Media is welcome to attend.